 Real Life Experience: Professional, Business & Charitable

-Before he was first elected as our local MP in May 2015, Alan had a successful business and professional career, having started & run his own small business, worked as a corporate lawyer in the City of London with Clifford Chance LLP, and helped manage his family's small business.
-He also invested in and/or advised a range of businesses, from an advertising & marketing group and an events business to technology start-ups.
+Before he was first elected as our local MP in May 2015, Alan had a successful business and professional career, having started & run his own small business, worked on corporate business deals in the City of London with Clifford Chance LLP, and helped manage his family's small business.
+He also invested in and/or advised a range of businesses, from an advertising & marketing group to technology start-ups.

 Alan has won a number of business & professional awards including from Management Today/Sky (“One to Watch” future business leader), Square Mile Magazine (Top 30 under 30) and the Guardian/Courvoisier (Future 500).
 He was a member of the Davos World Economic Forum’s young Global Shapers community of leaders, and a former member of business groups like the Institute of Directors and the Financial Times Non-Executive Directors’ Club.
-He has been awarded the Freedom of the City of London, is a Life Fellow of the Royal Society of Arts (FRSA), and Patron of the Institute of Directors' Young Directors' Forum in London.
+He has been awarded the Freedom of the City of London and is a Life Fellow of the Royal Society of Arts (FRSA).

 Alan was also active with community-focused charities and good causes.
-He served as President & Trustee of Magic Breakfast, the UK's leading school breakfast club charity which feeds thousands of hungry children (including at six schools in the Havant constituency) and he was selected to carry the London2012 Olympic Torch.
+He served as President & Trustee of Magic Breakfast, the UK's leading school breakfast club charity which feeds thousands of hungry children (including at six schools in the Havant Constituency) and he was selected to carry the London2012 Olympic Torch.
 Alan founded and served as Chairman of the British Legion's Young Professionals' Branch (a network for young supporters of the Legion); served as a primary school governor for 6 years, and sat on Cambridge University's Alumni Advisory Board.
 He is a speaker for Speakers for Schools, a charity founded by ITV Political Editor Robert Peston that places successful business & public life leaders into state secondary schools to give careers advice and motivational talks.
-He is an Ambassador for One Young World, the global leadership summit for young people.

-Alan joined the Conservatives in 2000 as a grassroots rank-and-file member and campaigner in York to help William Hague’s “Save the Pound” campaign.
-He continued volunteering for the Party until his first election as Havant’s local MP in May 2015, building a reputation for working hard, delivering results, and working collaboratively.
+Alan joined the Conservative Party in 2000 whilst he was a sixth form student as a grassroots rank-and-file member and campaigner in York to help William Hague’s “Save the Pound” campaign.
+He continued volunteering for the Party until his first election as our local MP in May 2015, building a reputation for working hard, delivering results, and working collaboratively.
 He is a member of Party groups such as the Conservative Christian Fellowship (CCF), and a former Chairman of the Coningsby Club, an historic Conservative policy discussion group for Oxbridge Conservatives founded in 1921 whose former Chairmen include Cabinet ministers past and present such as Nigel Lawson, Michael Howard and Jeremy Hunt.
 Alan served on David Cameron’s Globalisation and Global Poverty Policy Group led by former Cabinet Minister Peter Lilley (and advised by Sir Bob Geldof) developing the Party's policies for international trade and aid for the 2010 election.